Highly Sensitive People Are More at Risk for Social Anxiety

-Many Highly Sensitive People (HSPs) Suffer from Post Traumatic Stress Disorder (PTSD)
+Many HSPs Suffer from Post Traumatic Stress Disorder (PTSD)

-Misunderstood, Misinformed and Mistaken - The Highly Sensitive Person with Social Anxiety
+Misunderstood, Misinformed, and Mistaken: The HSP with Social Anxiety

 Although there have been numerous studies on both social anxiety and sensitivity in people, during my research on the net and in several books I have yet to find any studies done on HSPs with social anxiety.
 However, there is no doubt in my mind, the HSP population 'is' replete with social anxiety sufferers due to our hyper-active nervous system which notices every little detail in our environment, even the unwanted stuff that most normal people would ignore.